georgewanglz2019/LLMTraveler/README.md

 ## Citation

-If you find this project useful, please consider citing the following paper:
 @article{wang2024ai,
   title={AI-Driven Day-to-Day Route Choice}, author={Wang, Leizhen and Duan, Peibo and He, Zhengbing and Lyu, Cheng and Chen, Xin and Zheng, Nan and Yao, Li and Ma, Zhenliang},